Johnny Depp as Paul Kemp, expatriate American journalist and borderline alcoholic

 Kemp’s cruise in the Corvette with Chenault is already an aesthetic delight with the striking red sports car against the vivid blue Caribbean Sea, but it is enhanced even more by Robinson’s choice of music.
 The song is “Surfing Drums” from surf rock king Dick Dale’s first album, Surfers’ Choice.

 The album, which Dale recorded with his Del-Tones in 1962, was recorded live at the Rendezvous Ballroom in Balboa Beach.
-It is the epitome of the early surf rock sound, and it is the perfect choice for a coastal drive with a gorgeous broad lighting up a smoke in the passenger seat of your Corvette.
+It is the epitome of the early surf rock sound, and it is the perfect choice for a coastal drive with a gorgeous date lighting up a smoke in the passenger seat of your Corvette.
+And speaking of that Corvette…

 After signing his unholy alliance with Hal Sanderson, Kemp is given a car from Sanderson’s fleet.
 It is referred to throughout the film simply as a “Chevy”, when it is, in fact, a striking 1959 Chevrolet Corvette C1 convertible in “Roman Red”.